expresspigeon/blog/src/content/kb/editor/creating-and-editing-template.md

 ## Rows & Columns

-When creating a newsletter from scratch you’ll see a highlighted row from which you can choose the number of columns in your row, as well as the type of content for each block:
+When creating a template from scratch you’ll see a highlighted row from which you can choose the number of columns in your row, as well as the type of content for each block:

 * [Text](adding-text-blocks)